cylc/cylc-doc/src/user-guide/running-workflows/task-job-states.rst

     ================  ===========
     TASK-ONLY STATES  DESCRIPTION
-    waiting           waiting on prerequisites, triggers, internal queues, or runahead limit expired           will not submit job, too fair behind the clock preparing         job being prepared for submission by the scheduler
+    waiting           waiting on prerequisites, triggers, internal queues, or runahead limit expired           will not submit job - too far behind the clock preparing         job being prepared for submission by the scheduler
     ================  ===========